An Italo AGV train at Rome Tiburtina

 Club Italo Lounges

-If you are travelling Club Executive class, you'll find a Club Lounge at Rome Termini, Rome Tiburtina, Florence SMN, Milan Centrale, Turin Porta Susa & Naples Centrale.
+If you are travelling Club Executive class, you'll find a Club Lounge at Rome Termini, Rome Tiburtina, Florence SMN, Bologna Centrale, Milan Centrale, Turin Porta Susa & Naples Centrale.
 The lounge has a reception desk, free WiFi, and complimentary alcoholic and non-alcoholic drinks and snacks.

 Prima class passengers can also use the Club lounge if they pay an extra €12, this is often offered when booking, although not always at the busiest times of day or with the cheapest fares.